PostgREST/postgrest/schema_cache.rst

 Certain PostgREST features require metadata from the database schema.
 Getting this metadata requires executing expensive queries, so in order to avoid repeating this work, PostgREST uses a schema cache.

-The following features are the ones that require metadata from the schema cache.

 +--------------------------------------------+-------------------------------------------------------------------------------+
 | Feature                                    | Required Metadata                                                             |
 +============================================+===============================================================================+